-After we admit to ourselves that we've been positioning DEI as both a solution and a problem . . . instead of using it to solve the root cause issues that can make or break an organization, leaders must have these three conversations:
+After we admit to ourselves that we've been positioning DEI as both a solution and a problem . . . instead of using it to solve the root cause issues that can make or break an organization, leaders must have this conversation: